Charlie Barnett (footballer): Liverpool Reserves/Academy

 Barnett then moved to League One side Tranmere Rovers on a one–year contract on 1 August 2008, signing his first professional contract in the process.
 Barnett made his debut for Tranmere Rovers away to Swindon Town, in the 3–1 defeat in League One on 9 August 2008.
 However, he spent two months on the substitute bench, due to manager Ronnie Moore's decision to "inject greater defensive discipline into the midfield".
 His handful of reserve appearances led Moore to recall him to the first team.
-It wasn't until on 24 October 2008 when Barnett made his first team appearances for the first time in two months, coming on as a late substitute, in a 2–0 win over Crewe Alexandra.
+On 24 October 2008, Barnett made his first team appearances for the first time in two months, coming on as a late substitute, in a 2–0 win over Crewe Alexandra.
 He then appeared in a handful of first team appearances for the side.
 He scored his first goal with a volley in the 1–1 draw to Peterborough United on 17 February 2009.
 Barnett later scored two more goals later in the season, scoring a vital goal in the derby against Oldham Athletic, when he volleyed in the opening goal of the game in the 2–0 win for Tranmere Rovers on 21 March 2009, and adding his third goal at home to Hereford United in Tranmere's 2–1 win on 13 April 2009.
 For his performance, he was named the club's Young player of the season.
 At the end of the 2008–09 season, Barnett went on to make thirty–three appearances and scoring three times in all competitions.
 On 17 July 2009, he signed a new one-year contract at Tranmere Rovers, ending speculation over a potential transfer move.
 However, in the 2009–10 season, he found himself out of the first team, due to a groin injury and appeared in the substitute bench.
 As a result, Barnett played in the club's reserve for the side.
 His first appearance of the season came on 25 August 2009, coming on as a substitute in the 65th minutes, in a 1–0 loss against Bolton Wanderers in the second round of the League Cup.
 However, he received a straight red card for "a lunge on Neil Austin", in a 1–0 loss against Hartlepool United on 24 October 2009.
 After being suspended for three matches, Barnett scored on his return, in a 2–1 loss against Leyton Orient on 21 November 2009.
 Following this, he spent the rest of the season on the substitute bench and only made four more appearances for the side.
 At the end of the 2009–10 season, where Barnett made nine appearances and scoring once for the side, he was released by the club.